 For audio summary click below

-Mitigating cybersecurity risks for medical devices is therefore increasingly a core focus area for regulators, who are driving the establishment of a consistent cybersecurity framework to better facilitate coordination among all parties involved.
+Mitigating medical device cybersecurity risks is therefore increasingly a core focus area for regulators, who are driving the establishment of a consistent cybersecurity framework to better facilitate coordination among all parties involved.
 This emphasizes the importance of Medical Device Manufacturers (MDMs) being aware of and familiar with the latest requirements.

-Why is cybersecurity important for MDMs and their medical devices?
+Why is medical device cybersecurity important for MDMs?

 It’s not an exaggeration to say that medical device cybersecurity is one of the most important, yet complex, challenges for manufacturers today.
 It requires significant subject matter expertise across multiple disciplines, particularly in the technical aspects.